-20. Credit for Charitable Contributions (G.S.
+13. Credit for Charitable Contributions (G.S.
 105-151.26)

 A tax credit for charitable contributions is allowed to an individual who elects the standard deduction on the federal income tax return.
+The credit is not allowed to an individual who claims itemized deductions on the federal return.
 The credit equals 7 percent of the contributions for the taxable year which exceed 2 percent of the individual's federal adjusted gross income.
 The credit may not be claimed for contributions for which the credit for certain real property donations or the credit for gleaned crops is claimed.
 Nonresidents and part-year residents may claim a prorated credit equal to the percentage of income that is subject to North Carolina tax.

-The credit may not exceed the tax liability for the year, reduced by other credits and any unused credit may not be carried over to another tax year.
+The credit may not exceed the tax liability for the year, reduced by other credits.
+Any unused credit may not be carried over to another tax year.